-2 Materials and methods
+2 Materials and Methods

-Flavin adenine dinucleotide was kindly provided by Kiminori Maeda from Saitama University (Japan).
-D2O (99.9 %) was purchased from Astrachem (Russia).
+Flavin adenine dinucleotide was kindly provided by Professor Kiminori Maeda from Saitama University (Japan).
+99.9% D2O was purchased from Astrachem (Russia).
 The chemicals were used as received.
-The 700 MHz H NMR spectrum of 4.2 mM FAD solution in D2O, pH 2.7, and 25 °C, is shown in Fig. 2.
+The 700 MHz 1H NMR spectrum of 4.2 mM FAD solution in D2O, pH 2.7, 25 °C, is shown in Fig.2.

-Nuclear magnetic relaxation dispersion (NMRD) experiments were run with 4.4 mM FAD solution in $D_2O$ , pH 3.9, using a 700 MHz Bruker Avance III HD NMR spectrometer equipped with a TXI probe and a home-made fast field cycling add-on, similar to the one which has been built earlier (Zhukov et al., 2018).
-The 700 MHz add-on apparatus for mechanical shuttling and precise positioning of NMR samples inside the warm bore of the superconducting magnet closely resembles our other setup for the 400 MHz NMR spectrometer that was described previously (Zhukov et al., 2018).
-Details of the shuttling device for the 700 MHz NMR spectrometer will be published elsewhere.

-The experimental protocol of the relaxation dispersion experiment is shown in Fig. 3a; it is similar to the protocol used to measure nuclear magnetic relaxation dispersion (NMRD) curves of H and C nuclei of methyl propiolate (Zhukov et al., 2018).
-The protocol consists of five stages: at the first stage nuclear spins relax to equilibrium in high field, $B_0$ , then a 180° pulse is applied to invert spin magnetization.
-Next, the sample is transferred to a position along the magnet bore where the low field strength is equal to $B_L$ .
-During the third stage the sample is shuttled back to the high field $B_0$ , and after application of a hard 90° RF (radio frequency) pulse, the free induction decay (FID) is acquired.
-By repeat-
+- Nuclear magnetic relaxation dispersion (NMRD) experiments were run with 4.4 mM FAD solution in D2O, pH 3.9, using a 700 MHz Bruker Avance III HD NMR spectrometer equipped with a TXI probe and a home-made fast field cycling add-on, similar to the one which has been built earlier (Zhukov et al., 2018).
+The 700 MHz add-on apparatus for mechanical shuttling and precise positioning NMR samples inside the warm bore of the superconducting magnet closely resembles our other set-up for the 400 MHz NMR spectrometer that was described previously (Zhukov et al., 2018).
+Details of the shuttling device for the 700 MHz NMR spectrometer will be published elsewhere. - The experimental protocol of the relaxation dispersion experiment is shown in Fig.3A; it is similar to the protocol used to measure nuclear magnetic relaxation dispersion (NMRD) curves of 1H and 13C nuclei of methyl propiolate (Zhukov et al., 2018).
+The protocol consists of 5 stages: At the first stage nuclear spins relax to equilibrium in high field, B0, then a 180° pulse is applied to invert spin magnetization.
+Next, the sample is transferred to a position along the magnet bore where the low field strength is equal to B_L .
+During the third stage the sample is kept in this field for a delay τ{vd} .
+Then in the fourth stage the sample is shuttled back to the high field B_0 , and after application of a hard 90° RF pulse the FID is acquired.
+By repeating the cycle with systematically incrementing τ{vd} we obtain a series of 1D spectra with the corresponding delays τ{vd} in field B_L .
+Although longitudinal relaxation of nuclear spins proceeds during the whole experimental cycle, the decay of signal intensity in the NMR spectra will depend merely on the duration of relaxation delay τ{vd} , but only if the field cycling is done with sufficient reproducibility.
+By analyzing the decay signal intensity with τ{vd} for various low field values B_L one gets the NMRD curve the magnetic field dependence of the longitudinal relaxation time T_1 .

-Figure 3. (a) Experimental protocol for measuring nuclear spin relaxation dispersion.
-In step (i), spins relax to thermal equilibrium at high field $B_0$ , then a 180° RF pulse is applied for inversion of magnetization.
-In step (ii), the sample is transferred to the field $B_L$ , where it is kept for an incremented delay $\tau{vd}$ during step (iii).
-In step (iv), the sample is transferred back to high field $B_0$ and a 90° RF pulse is applied.
-In step (v), the nuclear spin free-induction decay is acquired, and the NMR spectrum is obtained after complex Fourier transform. (b) Relaxation dispersion data for six selected protons of FAD: A8 - black squares, A2 - red circles, F6 - blue up-pointing triangles, F5',5'' - magenta diamonds, and F9 - green down-pointing triangles.
-Lines show best fit of high-field part of relaxation dispersion curves by Eq.
-(1). (c) Correlation times obtained from fitting the high-field part of relaxation dispersion data for six A2; F5', 5''; F6; and F9.
+Fig.3 A Experimental protocol for measuring nuclear spin relaxation dispersion.
+In step i, spins relax to thermal equilibrium at high field B_0 , then a 180° RF pulse is applied for inversion of magnetization.
+In step ii, the sample is transferred to the field B_L , where it is kept for an incremented delay τ{vd} during step iii.
+In step iv, the sample is transferred back to high field B_0 and a 90° RF pulse is applied.
+In step v, the nuclear spin free induction decay is acquired and the NMR spectrum is obtained after FT.
+B Relaxation dispersion data for six selected protons of FAD: A8 - black squares, A2 - red circles, F6 - blue up triangles, F5',5'' - magenta diamonds, F9 - green down triangles.
+Lines show best fit of high-field part of relaxation dispersion curves by expression 1.
+C Correlation times obtained from fitting the high field part of relaxation dispersion data for protons A8, A2, F5',5'', F6 and F9.